But first, our island. All – fortrisses, forests and woods – was ours to command for the King.

 We was scarce there one fat moon before he writ to Sir Rabbit, begging him to visit.
-Then he went cheerful to attend upon the King who was visiting the learned college of Ox-Foot [Oxford].
+Then he left, most cheerful, for to attend upon the King who was visiting the learned colleges of Ox-Foot [Oxford].

-When he came back he writ again to Sir Rabbit, saying he had nowt to write of.
+When my lord returned, he writ again to Sir Rabbit, saying he had nowt to write of.
 Save the heat of summer, and the storms of winter now begun.
 And how oft he wished hisself at Court with Sir Rabbit and his other friends.

 Then (lest he should seem discontent) he sayt he was pleased enuff with his quiet life.
 Hah!

 I never wished to leave, for as winter came on the squirrels – thieving vermins that they be – grew bold.
 I chased them too.

 But came the day for our removal, first to our great house over the water, thence to London and Southampton House.

 When my lord went to White-Hall to make readie for the King’s parlement, I made my way to Paws’ Yard to renew my akwayntance with the citie cats.

 I had ready the merrie tale from the island.
 I thought those wicked creatures would like newes of a lawyer with bells on his legs and his arse afire.

 Alas!
 As I drew nigh to Paws Church the verie air turned direful.

 I glanced about to see what crept behind me.